liupeirong/MLOpsManufacturing/samples/diabetes-tutorial/README.md

 Coefficient of determination:  0.19057346847560164
 ```

-When finished, you can see the metrics and have *sklearn_regression_model.pkl* file and *fig.png* graph image in *outputs* folder.
+When finished, you should see the metrics, the *sklearn_regression_model.pkl* file and *fig.png* graph image in the *outputs* folder.

 ## Step 2.
 Split your train.py into steps

-From now on, the long journey to make your code the MLOps begins.
-The first is to split your code.
-Your code works well with single file, but you need to fragment it for MLOps implementation.
+From now on, the long journey to make your code ready for MLOps begins.
+The first action is to split your code.
+Your code works well on your dev environment with single file, but you should fragment it for an optimal MLOps implementation.

 ![split your code](docs/image-20210219000056606.png)

-It's up to you to decide how many to split!
-But now... let's break down into 3 steps: Data Preparation, Train, Register Model.
-The results of this are in the *src/steps* folder.
+It's up to you to decide how detailed you want to split!
+But for now... let's break down into 3 steps: Data Preparation, Train, Register Model.
+The resulting scripts are already preprepared in the *src/steps* folder.

 - *src/steps/01_prep_data.py*